gersteinlab/cbb752b20/index.md

 (Module = Group of Lectures)

 - Introduction
-- Module on "the Data" (Genomic, Proteomic & Structural Data), introducing the main data sources (their properties, where you access, &c)
+- Module on "the Data" (Genomic, Proteomic & Structural Data), introducing the main data sources (their properties, where you access, &c).
+This module also includes discussion of databases and knowledge representation issues.
-- Module on Databases & Data Science Issues (Knowledge Representation incl.
-Sem.
-Web & Privacy, Provenance & Standards)
-- Module on Mining (Alignment & Variant Calling, Supervised & Unsupervised Approaches, Networks)
+- Module on Mining (Alignment & variant calling necessary for personal genomics; Basic multi-omics calculations; Supervised & unsupervised mining approaches towards multi-omic data; Networks)
 - Module on Cell Modeling
 - Module on Molecular Modeling